serieznyi/Factorio-AutomatedTrainDepot/README.md

 ## Thanks for

-Some code project ideas from https://github.com/raiguard mods
+[raiguard](https://github.com/raiguard) for some code project ideas from https://github.com/raiguard mods